PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 }
 ```

-4. Change to the directory of the AppHost project `cd Codebreaker.AppHost`
+4. Change to the directory of the solution

 5. Run ```azd init```